infracost/infracost-jenkins/README.md

 4. Follow [the docs](https://www.infracost.io/usage-file) if you'd also like to show cost for of usage-based resources such as AWS Lambda or S3.
 The usage for these resources are fetched from CloudWatch/cloud APIs and used to calculate an estimate.

+## Private Terraform modules

+If you use private Terraform modules in your project you'll need to correctly configure the Jenkins pipeline to fetch these.
+You can find more information about private modules [on our docs](https://www.infracost.io/docs/guides/terraform_modules/).

 ## Comment options

 The Infracost CLI can post cost estimates to pull request or commits on GitHub, GitLab, Azure Repos and Bitbucket.
 Run `infracost comment --help` to see the the list of options or [see our docs](https://www.infracost.io/docs/features/cli_commands/#comment-on-pull-requests).